gradle/gradle/subprojects/docs/src/docs/release/notes.md

 that preferred the old default.
 If you happen to prefer the old default (`1.6`) please configure that explicitly in your build via [idea.project.jdkName](http://gradle.org/docs/current/dsl/org.gradle.plugins.ide.idea.model.IdeaProject.html#org.gradle.plugins.ide.idea.model.IdeaProject:jdkName)

+##### maven settings.xml

+We've updated the handling of the local maven cache to use the maven3 settings builder library to parse the maven `settings.xml`.
+When using the local maven cache via `mavenLocal()`, Gradle will fail the build if the settings builder cannot parse the `settings.xml` in `USER_HOME/.m2/settings.xml` or in `M2_HOME/conf/settings.xml`.
+If a custom location for the local repository is defined in the maven settings file, Gradle will use this location.
+If no `settings.xml` is available or it contains no local repository definition, Gradle uses the default location in `USER_HOME/.m2/repository`.

 ## Fixed Issues

 The list of issues fixed between 1.0 and 1.1-rc-1 can be found [here](http://issues.gradle.org/sr/jira.issueviews:searchrequest-printable/temp/SearchRequest.html?jqlQuery=fixVersion+in+%28%221.1-rc-1%22%29+ORDER+BY+priority&tempMax=1000).